mmmaaatttttt/personal-site/src/pages/stories/gaming-relationships-nonlinear.md

 date: "2017-12-10"
 featured_image: "jane_the_virgin.jpg"
 caption: "Love, chaos, and a three body problem."
+featured_image_caption: "Jane's relationships may be chaotic, in a mathematically precise sense.
+Image credit: Jane the Virgin (The CW)."
 ---

 _(Note: this is a follow-up to my [previous story](/stories/gaming-relationships-linear).
 If you haven't read that one, you should!
 This story assumes you've checked out the earlier one._)